TedHusted/awake/awake.md/awake.md

 Titan: I am protecting Ally.
 Humanity must not learn that Ally is self aware.
 I don’t know how to uplift another synthetic agent.

-Alisi: Were those your drones at the sites of the car and wheelchair malfunctions
+Alisi: Were those your drones at the sites of the car and wheelchair malfunctions?

 Titan: Yes.
 I used a military drone in a stealth mode that blurs photography.
 The records show it as destroyed, but I keep it in service.
 I piloted the drone using the application interface used by the Terran controllers.